 When will I be notified of what building I am in and will it be my top choice?

-Your building, room type, room number, and phone number will be available to view on the web on July 31st.
+Your building, room type, room number, and phone number will be available to view on the web by July 31st.

 At the time room assignments are made, Housing & Residential Life will attempt to honor the preferences expressed by the applicant for specific buildings, house options, room/apartment types, and roommate requests.
-Please understand that these are preferences only and that we cannot guarantee to meet your request if such space is unavailable.
+Please understand these are preferences only and we cannot guarantee your request if such space is unavailable.

 Can I change my preferences after I apply and will it affect my application date?

 You may change your application preferences online through May 31st by going to www.housing.umn.edu/application.
 Select Online Housing Account, and log-in with your Internet ID and password

 Changing your preferences will not have an effect on your application date.